Maatary/haskell-no-project/ReadMe.md

 ## Compiling Haskell Sources With External Dependencies to Produce an Executable Without Resorting to Packaging

-Compiling the haskell sources of a project with external dependencies without resorting to packaging is done as follows:
+Compiling the haskell sources of a project with external dependencies, without resorting to packaging, is done as follows:

-- First, from within the current project (haskell-no-project), Download the depenendency manually and unpack it.
+- First, from within the current project (haskell-no-project), download the depenendency manually and unpack it.

   - For this demo we will be using the **TimeIt** library which can be found on [hackage](https://hackage.haskell.org/package/timeit) or better [stackage](https://www.stackage.org/lts-19.24/package/timeit-2.0).
 It provides for the functionality to time functions (monadic functions).